varunmaitreya/Tutorials/Tutorials/3_Development_Guide/2_C++/3_Creating_Object_Bindings/Creating_Object_Bindings.md

         // first define the class type in EScript declareConstant(&lib, getClassName(), typeObject);

-        // We're lazy and we only want to write BoundingBox2D instead of the fully qualified name using MinSG::MyExtension::BoundingBox2D;
         // now you should define all functions for your new type
         // this is done by several macros
         //!
 BoundingBox2D new BoundingBox2D([otherBB | min2D, max2D | minX, minY, maxX, maxY])